RyanQuey/java-podcast-processor/spark-scripts/README.md

   target/scala-2.11/spark-scripts-for-podcast-analysis-tool_2.11-0.3.0.jar
 ```

+But change the class to whichever class is your main class.

-Or since we made a quick script:
+Or since we made a quick script, which set the latest main class for us:
 ```
 bash submit-script.sh